-If you don’t want to miss all the new recipes, follow me also on my FB page, on my IG profile and on my Youtube channel.
+If you don’t want to miss all the new recipes, follow me also on my FB page, on my IG profile, and on my Youtube channel.

-Also, discover the other croissant recipes:
+Discover other croissant recipes:

 - Difficulty: Medium

-- Cost: Economic
+- Cost: Cheap

 - Rest time: 6 Hours